bmwant/bmwlog-static/source/_drafts/crypto-is-the-future.md

 ![where lamba](/images/photo_2021-04-30_13-21-27.jpg)

-Nobody forces you to buy crypto as well as nobody forces you to [panic selling](https://en.wikipedia.org/wiki/Panic_selling) it giving profits to others.
+Nobody forces you to buy crypto as well as nobody forces you to [panic sell](https://en.wikipedia.org/wiki/Panic_selling) it giving profits to others.
 On the other hand every employee does his job to make money and that's totally normal.
 It's human nature to fight for the resources and accumulate them over time.
 As most developed species we tend to move from wars and violence and establish fairer rules for the society, so everyone comes up with different methods to upbuild his wealth.
 Furthermore, you don't criticize people for selling something they own to others and it doesn't matter whether it's something on [Etsy](https://www.etsy.com/) / [ebay](https://www.ebay.com/) or crypto on the exchange.

 Like in every domain where you do investments you should do your own research ([DYOR](https://academy.binance.com/en/glossary/do-your-own-research)) before throwing money into something.
 Most of the videos on youtube or articles on the web I've came across also emphasize on `not a financial advice` narrative, so the final decision is always up to you.
-When you see something involving high risks you have to understand that you invest only as much as you afford to lose.
+When you see something involving high risks you have to understand that you should invest only as much as you afford to lose.

-Casinos and lottery? not just a gamling for [addicted](https://en.wikipedia.org/wiki/Problem_gambling).
+Casinos and lottery? not just a gambling for [addicted](https://en.wikipedia.org/wiki/Problem_gambling).

 ### It drastically affects global warming